 5.1 Under GDPR, the main grounds that we rely upon in order to process your Information are the following:

 a) Necessary for compliance with a legal obligation – we are subject to certain legal requirements which may require us to process your Information.
 We may also be obliged by law to disclose your Information to a regulatory body or law enforcement agency;

 b) Necessary for the purposes of legitimate interests - either we, or a third party, will need to process your Information for the purposes of our (or a third party's) legitimate interests, provided we have established that those interests are not overridden by your rights and freedoms, including your right to have your Information protected.
-Our legitimate interests include responding to requests and enquiries from you or a third party, fulfilling gift card sales, optimising our website and customer experience, informing you about our products and services and ensuring that our operations are conducted in an appropriate and efficient manner;
+Our legitimate interests include responding to requests and enquiries from you or a third party, fulfilling takeaway or gift card sales, optimising our website and customer experience, informing you about our products, services and other information we think you will be interested in based on your purchase history, and ensuring that our operations are conducted in an appropriate and efficient manner;

 c) Consent – in some circumstances, we may ask for your consent to process your Information in a particular way.